pypa/virtualenv/docs/user_guide.rst

 .. code-block:: console

-    virtualenv
+    virtualenv venv

 This will create a python virtual environment of the same version as virtualenv is installed into under path ``venv``.
-The path where to generate the virtual environment can be changed via a positional argument being passed in, see the :option:`dest` flag.
-The command line tool has quite a few of flags that modify the components behaviour, for a full list make sure to check out :ref:`cli_flags`.
+The command line tool has quite a few of flags that modify the tool's behaviour, for a full list make sure to check out :ref:`cli_flags`.

 The tool works in two phases: